 “The more the therapist becomes a real person and avoids self-protective or professional masks or roles, the more the patient will reciprocate and change in a constructive direction.”

-I believe the most fulfilling aspect of life is relationship - with oneself as well as with others, and I try to nourish both of these everyday!
+I work well with entrepreneurs, athletes, and artists because I also wear those hats, and I am acutely familiar with the struggles and hardships they face everyday.
+I believe the most fulfilling aspect of life is relationship - with oneself as well as with others, and I try to nourish both of these as much as possible!
 At least once a day I take time out for journaling, a 20 minute meditation, or an intense weight lifting session.
 I also try my best as a friend, a partner, a daughter, a sister, an aunt, and a therapist.
 Of course some (or many) days this doesn't happen, and I try to meet my failures - er, missed opportunities - with compassion rather than judgment.

 My Experience With EMDR

 My experience with EMDR as a client has been profoundly transformational.
 The desensitization process is an amazing journey your brain takes you on.
 It can be delightfully surprising at times, extremely insightful, or completely bizarre.
 I've worked through performance anxiety, losing my voice and confidence, as well as classic trauma.
 Each time I learn something new about myself and take my new positive belief to use in the future.
 I know I can always turn to EMDR when I need helping navigating any new challenges life throws my way.

 Licensed Professional Counselor, LPC.0012939